telekom/LibNbiot/README.md

 * **x86_64-shared-debug** (64-bit, shared library, debug settings enabled)
 * **arm-cortex-m3** (ARM Cortex M3 bare metal, static library, optimized for size)
 * **arm-cortex-m3-debug** (ARM Cortex M3 bare metal, static library, debug settings enabled)
+* **msp432-debug** (TI MSP432 ARM Cortex M3, compiled with TI-ARM compiler, static library, debug settings enabled)

 By default the only target platform enabled is **default**.
-To enable another/additional one, just open the makefile and add it to the PLATFORMS variable.
+To enable another/additional one, just open the makefile and add it to the `PLATFORMS` variable.
 For example the variable should look like this

     export PLATFORMS := arm-cortex-m3 arm-cortex-m3-debug